 You don’t need any sort of background talent or secret skill to start a food blog.
-When I first hit publish in 2011, I had never picked up a fancy camera before, never wrote professionally, never owned a business, never wrote a book, and knew nothing about website coding (still don’t).
+When I first hit publish in 2011, I had never picked up a fancy camera before, never wrote professionally, never owned a business, never wrote a book, and knew nothing about website coding.
 I was a regular 20-something in a 9-5 job at a financial firm.
-But I had passion and grit– and I believe both are the secret to food blogging success.
+But I had passion and grit– and I believe both are the secrets to food blogging success.

 - What is passion?
 Passion is an intense love for something.

 - What is grit?
 Grit means courage, endurance, strength, and determination.
 The willingness to work your tail off doing something you love.
 And I don’t say that lightly.
 I mean literally work harder than everyone else you know… combined.

 Passion counts for something, but effort counts twice.
 It’s absolutely crazy how much work goes into this blog.
 And I’m not saying that to brag, I’m telling you that I didn’t build this overnight.
 I’ve worked on it every single day since December 11th, 2011.
 Every day.
 And if I told you I spend over 50 *working* hours on ONE blog post– I bet you’d be shocked!
 (Recipe testing, dishes, photography but only on a sunny day, re-shooting it because I didn’t like batch #1 of photos, editing the photos, videos, writing the recipe, writing the blog post, scheduling on social.)
 It’s just… a lot!